AdobeDocs/commerce-testing/src/pages/guide/integration/annotations/magento-db-isolation.md

 ---
-group: testing
-title: Database isolation annotation
+title: Database Isolation Annotation | Commerce Testing
+description:
 ---

+# Database isolation annotation

 To isolate database changes between tests, the Integration testing framework (ITF) implements the `@magentoDbIsolation` annotation.
 When the `@magentoDbIsolation` is enabled, the ITF: